 Texas Health and Human Services Commission (HHSC): HHSC is remotely supporting the State Operations Center.
 On May 16, two staff members were deployed to Liberty County to assist with damage assessments.
+As of May 17, nine nursing and assisted living facilities are on generator power.
+One assisted living facility is without power.
+HHSC has activated contingency contracts for emergency ice and water.
+One purchase has been made for five trucks of water to Harris County.

 Texas Military Department (TMD): TMD has a SOC Support Team in Austin and has activated three Ground Transportation Platoons (GTP), one Ground Transportation Company Headquarters (GTCHQ), and two UH-60s with Crews.
 One GTP is staged in Huntsville, one GTP in Conroe and one GTP in Houston.
-The Rotary Wing Medium will be staged in College Station and Spring with two TX TF-1 Rescue Swimmers on each aircraft.
+The Rotary Wing Medium will be staged in College Station and Spring with two TX TF-1 Rescue

+Swimmers on each aircraft.
 A total of 61 personnel, 19 vehicles, and two aircraft have been activated in support of 24-0014 26APR Severe Weather.